nehachinnam956/Software-Fault-Prediction/README.md

 # Software-Fault-Prediction
-Research report for predicting siftware faults using ML
+Research report for predicting software faults using ML